starbunn/strepo/contributing.md

 ```
 fix/task (topic)

-fix/task! (doing some work on this, rebase this every few minutes)
+fix/task! (do some work on this, commits don't have to follow conventional commits.)

-rebase task! into task
+squash-merge fix/task! into fix/task with a conventional commit, hourly

+daily, rebase fix/task into dev <- (main local development branch)

+daily, commit into dev <- (main remote development branch)

 keep doing that
 ```